-Serbian legislation uses Council Directive 2001/23/EC of 12 March 2001 (the "Acquired Rights Directive") as a "model" for drafting Chapter 10 of the LA, which safeguards the acquired rights of employees "transferred" in the course of a transaction.
+Serbian legislation uses Council Directive 2001/23/EC of 12 March 2001 (the "Acquired Rights Directive") as a "model" for drafting Chapter 10 of the LA, which safeguards the acquired rights of employees "transferred" through a deal.
 The LA provides that the transferred employees' rights and obligations under employment contracts and by-laws existing on the date of the corporate reorganisations or change of employer shall transfer over to the new employer, who may not amend such terms until the earlier of the first anniversary of the transfer, the date of termination and the expiry of the relevant by-law or the entry into force of another collective agreement.
-It should be noted that the Acquired Rights Directive was not fully implemented.
-While the Acquired Rights Directive applies to all kinds of business transfers, the LA, according to its express terms, only applies to deals involving corporate reorganisations (spinoffs, mergers, etc.).
-The amendments to the TA now entitle the target's employees to issue an opinion regarding the bid (along with the management's/directors' opinion on the bid).
+However, the Acquired Rights Directive was not fully implemented.
+While the Acquired Rights Directive applies to all kinds of business transfers, the LA, according to its express terms, only applies to deals involving corporate reorganisations (spin-offs, mergers, etc.).
+Under the TA, the target's employees are entitled to issue an opinion regarding the bid (along with the management's/ directors' opinion on the bid).